-9.2 Definition of Title Defects .
+9.2 Definition of Title Defects.

-(a) Any unobtained consent to assignment, lien, charge, obligation, encumbrance, defect or irregularity of title or any other circumstance or condition that causes the title of the current owners of the Assets in any of the realty or major facilities that are part of the Assets to be less than Defensible Title (as hereinafter defined) and for which notice is given by Buyer to Seller pursuant to Section 9.1, shall be a title defect (a" "TitleTitle Defect").
+(a) Any unobtained consent to assignment, lien, charge, obligation, encumbrance, defect or irregularity of title or any other circumstance or condition that causes the title of the current owners of the Assets in any of the realty or major facilities that are part of the Assets to be less than Defensible Title (as hereinafter defined) and for which notice is given by Buyer to Seller pursuant to Section 9.1, shall be a title defect (a "Title Defect").

 (b) For purposes of this Agreement, the term "Defensible Title" to the major facilities shall mean, subject to and except for the Permitted Encumbrances (as hereinafter defined), the title of the current owners of the Assets in the major facilities is free and clear of all liens, encumbrances, adverse claims and defects of any kind whatsoever.